mdjmplugin/mobile-dj-manager/readme.txt

 = Is any support provided? =

 Support can be obtained via our online [Support Pages](https://mdjm.co.uk/support/ "MDJM Support").
 Support is provided on a best-endeavours basis.
-For premium support you must be an active license holder for one of the [MDJM Event Management add-ons](https://mdjm.co.uk/add-ons/ "MDJM Event Management add-ons")

 = Is there a Pro version with additional features? =

-Premium addons are available to enhance the plugin via our [Plugin Store](https://mdjm.co.uk/add-ons/ "MDJM Add-ons")
+Extensions are available to enhance the plugin via our [Extension Store](https://mdjm.co.uk/extensions/ "MDJM Extensions")

 == Screenshots ==